Recognition of the Informal Carer Status

 - Functional limitations and exhaustion levels of the informal carer, namely through burden assessment;

-- The features of the supporting social network;
+- The type of responses of the supporting social network;

 - The proximity to the residence area of the person receiving care.